zd3nik/SubSim/protocol.md

     -----------------------|-----------------------------------
     P|alice|14             |  Player `alice` scored 14 points.

 NOTE: Player results are only provided for players that finish the game.
-Players that disconnect or a disqualified are removed from the game entirely.
+Players that disconnected or got disqualified are removed from the game.

 These final messages look like this (note the new-line `\n` character at the end of each message):